Speaker Bio & Presentations

 Dr. Constant Mouton

-During his studies as a medical doctor and later specializing as a (neuro)psychiatrist in South Africa, he was trained to work cross-culturally, respecting and utilising peoples’ cultural heritage, religion and spiritual beliefs to understand and treat the person in their context better.
-In addition, having lived and worked abroad, he has a personal understanding of the challenges of being an immigrant and expat.
+During his training as a medical doctor and later specialising as a (neuro)psychiatrist in South Africa, he was trained to work cross-culturally, respecting and utilising peoples’ cultural heritage, religion and spiritual beliefs to understand and treat the person in their context better.
+As a medical specialist, he has experienced the value of the bio-psycho-social model of psychiatry.
+His studies and personal experience also led him to approach mental health and addiction problems holistically and engage and utilise clients’ strengths, families, and communities.

 The Southern African philosophy of Ubuntu, “I am because we are”, resonates throughout his work.
-He believes that by working collaboratively, we access combined resilience and restore connectedness between people.
-Through this connection, we are stronger and able to overcome adversity.
-Furthermore, the connectedness creates a space in which we can learn, improve and grow, bettering our own lives and those of others.
-The process of personal growth, recovery and healing occurs when we learn to focus on our strengths and resilience, creating our own story of mastery and success.
+He believes that we access combined resilience and restore connectedness between people by working collaboratively.
+Through this connection, we are more robust and able to overcome adversity.
+Furthermore, the connectedness creates a space where we can learn, improve and grow, bettering our own lives and those of others.
+The process of personal growth, recovery and healing occurs when we know to focus on our strengths and resilience, creating our own story of mastery and success.

 Presentations & Workshops